An external picture of the late 19th century Bletchley Manor in a mix of Victorian Gothic, Tudor, and Dutch Baroque styles

 Relax in the shade

-Grab yourself a bench or a deckchair and sit back and immerse yourself in all the whisperings and secrets, that would have been circling around during World War II.
+Grab yourself a bench or a deckchair, sit back, and immerse yourself in all the whisperings and secrets that would have been circling around during World War II.

 Bletchley Park lake and Mansion

-What is fun to listen out for as you wander around Bletchley Park are the different sounds being played out.
-You can hear planes flying overhead, steam trains running by and balls being hit on the tennis court.
+What is fun to listen out for as you wander around Bletchley Park is the audio soundtrack.
+You can hear planes flying overhead, steam trains pulling into Bletchley Station, and balls hitting the tennis court.
 They sound like they are happening right next to you.

 Where it started

-The Mansion dates from 19th-century.
+The Mansion dates from the 19th century.
 This is where the codebreaking began, on the ground floor of the beautiful manor house.

 The panelled wood office in the mansion at Bletchley Park, laid out as it would have been whilst it was operational